KingricharVD/NestEGG/contrib/devtools/README.md

 Setup
 ---------
-Configuring the github-merge tool for the NestEgg repository is done in the following way:
+Configuring the github-merge tool for the PIVX repository is done in the following way:

-    git config githubmerge.repository eggcoin-com/EGG
+    git config githubmerge.repository PIVX-Project/PIVX
     git config githubmerge.testcmd "make -j4 check" (adapt to whatever you want to use for testing) git config --global user.signingkey mykeyid